I-Man-H/PP1/Week 10/Week 10.md

 5. Interdependence (10 mins)
   * If each member’s role and work complements others?
   * If Individual progress is dependent on others?
-  * If skills, knowledge, abilities of members are all valued and utilized​
+  * If skills, knowledge, abilities of members are all valued and utilized.

-Create a Word document in OneDrive and answer these questions as you discuss.​
+Create a Word document in OneDrive and answer these questions as you discuss.

 # ADDRESSING PROBLEMS

-n your group project team, discuss how you can tackle these problems in teamwork (15 mins)
+In your group project team, discuss how you can tackle these problems in teamwork (15 mins)

 Share your ideas in the same Word document on OneDrive.